 While playing contact sports can be a great way to exercise, dental injuries suffered during collisions or contact can cause significant damage to your oral and overall health.
 In this post, our BC orthodontists explain why it's important to wear a mouth guard for sports and how they can protect your mouth.

 Displaying posts in Phase 1 Treatment

 While children should see us for an initial orthodontic assessment by age 7, did you know the habits that lead to good orthodontic health start in infancy?
-Our orthodontists in BC and Alberta explain how toothbrushing, thumbsucking and jaw development can influence how much orthodontic intervention will be needed later as a child grows.
+Our orthodontists in BC explain how toothbrushing, thumbsucking and jaw development can influence how much orthodontic intervention will be needed later as a child grows.

 Many parents wonder when they should consider bringing their kids to see us.
-Our BC and Alberta dentists provide insight and advice about what signs to watch for and how treatment can benefit your children's health.
+Our BC dentists provide insight and advice about what signs to watch for and how treatment can benefit your children's health.